 Here is a list of factors that affect a cloud’s movement:

 The direction of the wind

 It is crucial to remember that the wind’s direction affects the direction that the clouds move towards.
-There can be times when the clouds move horizontally, while at other times, they move vertically because of the direction that the wind is blowing.
+There can be times when the clouds travel in the horizontal direction, while at other times, they move vertically because of the direction that the wind is blowing.

 Through the process of convection, solar radiation also helps the clouds with their movement.
-The heat from the sun causes air particles to get warmer, and as a result, the warm air helps the clouds to get moving.
+The heat from the sun causes air particles to get into warmer air, and as a result, the warm air helps the clouds to get moving.

 Another factor that causes a cloud to move is orographic lifting.
 Orographic lifting simply refers to the process of air moving from a lower elevation to one that is much higher.
 This process is not voluntary but takes place because the air is forced to rise over a raised terrain.
 For example, if a huge mass of air makes contact with the side of a mountain, it is forced to move upwards.
 As a result, a cloud is created, and it is forced to move.

 Factories are another leading cause that contributes to the movement of clouds.
 Most factories have chimneys that let out large amounts of smoke and other gases.
 As a result, those gases often merge with the clouds in the sky, and as a result, the clouds travel in the same direction that the smoke billows and with same speed.